 Abdul Hameed, who has a learning disability and is a Sports Co-Trainer at Mencap, said:

 “At the moment there aren’t enough opportunities at the Paralympics.
 It’s absolutely not right.
 There shouldn’t be any barriers to getting involved in sport if you have a learning disability or not – it’s unfair.

 “There is also not enough representation of people with a learning disability in sports generally.
 For me, sports has helped me to meet people.
 It gives me a boost and a sense of belonging.
 In my role as a co-trainer, I deliver workshops to sports providers to explain what it’s like to have a learning disability, and I also have an eye condition so I talk about that.
 I think my role helps to change attitudes but there is still a long way to go to include more people with a learning disability in sports, and in the Paralympics.”

-To raise awareness of the issue, the BBC World Service is releasing a new six-part documentary ‘The Fake Paralympians’ on 17th August.
+To raise awareness of the issue, the BBC World Service A service gives people what they need, like healthcare services that help people when they are ill, and support services that give people support. is releasing a new six-part documentary ‘The Fake Paralympians’ on 17th August.
 The series – presented by British ex-Paralympic swimmer Dan Pepper who has a learning disability - investigates the Spanish basketball team’s cheating scandal which led to the ban and left a lasting shadow.

 Vijay Patel, Campaigns Assistant at the learning disability charity Mencap, and who has a learning disability, said: